4paradigm/OpenMLDB/docs/en/maintain/monitoring.md

 The monitoring scheme of OpenMLDB is outlined as follows：

 - Use [prometheus](https://prometheus.io) to collect monitoring metrics, [grafana](https://grafana.com/oss/grafana/) to visualize metrics
-- OpenMLDB exporter exposes database-level and component-level monitoring metrics
+- OpenMLDB exporter exposes database-level metrics
+- Each component as a server itself expose component-level metrics
-- Node uses [node_exporter](https://github.com/prometheus/node_exporter) to expose machine and operating system related metrics
+- Uses [node_exporter](https://github.com/prometheus/node_exporter) to expose machine and operating system related metrics

 ## Install and Run OpenMLDB Exporter